 Stop the Surge

-You can’t really prevent the surge that often comes during a storm, but you can shield your heating and cooling equipment from it.
-Get a high-quality surge protector where any large appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s an increase in the line voltage.
+You can’t actually stop the surge that often comes during a storm, but you can shield your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
+Install a high-quality surge protector where any large appliances, such as a furnace, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s a spike in the line voltage.
 This will help shield the electrical components in your heating and air conditioning equipment that the power surge could hurt.
-Be sure never to touch any electrical components, and ask for a technician’s help if you are not comfortable using surge protectors properly.
+Make sure you never touch any electrical components, and request a technician’s help if you are not comfortable using surge protectors properly.

-You and your family need to acquire shelter first and foremost, but if time allows, shut down your heating and cooling system and cover the outdoor system with a tarp.
-Before you turn your system back on after the storm, make sure you remove the tarp and get rid of any debris.
+Your loved ones and you need to acquire shelter first and foremost, but if time allows, shut down your HVAC system and cover the outside system with a tarp.
+Before you turn your system back on after the storm, be sure to remove the tarp and get rid of any debris.

 This, Too, Shall Pass

-Once the storm is over, ensure the system is safe before starting up your heating and air conditioning system.
-First, confirm there are no signs of damage and clean any debris from around the equipment.
-Try to evaluate and confirm there is no visible harm to any of the refrigerant or electrical lines running from your air conditioning system.
-Call 205-267-0023 for an equipment inspection if appears there has been any damage or flooding to the system.
-Once you’ve had the equipment checked by a technician to ensure safe working, turn the heating and cooling system back on ASAP to help dry the home and limit mold from getting into your system or ductwork.
+Once the storm is over, be sure the system is safe before starting up your heating and air conditioning system.
+To begin, confirm there are no indications of damage and remove any debris from around the equipment.
+Try to evaluate and verify there is no visible harm to any of the refrigerant or electrical lines running from your air conditioning system.
+Call 205-267-0023 for a system inspection if appears there has been any damage or flooding to the system.
+Once you’ve had the equipment checked by a technician to ensure safe working, turn the heating and cooling system back on ASAP to help dry the home and limit mold from getting into your equipment or ductwork.

-If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Norrell Service Experts and ask about our membership options to help keep your heating and air conditioning system in working order all year long.
+If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Norrell Service Experts and ask about our membership options to help keep your heating and air conditioning system in working order through all the seasons.